 Being safe is extremely important for everyone but doubly so for webcam performers.
 Here are some of our top tips to keep you safe while you are livestreaming.

 - Clear any area that the camera can see.
-Pictures, diplomas, wallets, mail, etc… move all of that out of frame and better yet, cam in a room where that stuff never enters if you can.
+Pictures, diplomas, wallets, mail, etc… move all of that out of frame and better yet, cam in a room where items with personal information never enter if you can.

 - Don’t answer personal questions.
 No one needs to know your high school mascot, the name of your 4th grade teacher or your favorite movie at the age of 8.
 This is a technique called social engineering and usually used to help crack passwords/challenge questions.
 It could also be used to verify you on more private social media based websites and the like.

 - USE 2 STEP AUTHENTICATION!
 It is free and super easy.
-2 Step makes it where you have to verify anytime you log in to sites.
-Yes, it is an extra step to log in; yes, it can be tedious… but it is soo needed.
+2 Step means you must verify through a special one-time access code anytime you log in to sites usually via email or text message.
+Yes, it is an extra step to log in; yes, it can be tedious, but it keeps your business safe.

 - Strong Passwords.
 There are people who will try to get into your accounts.
-Usually called brute force, they use commonly used passwords like password1, to see if they can gain access.
-If remembering good passwords is hard for you, consider using services like LastPass, very cheap and will ensure you have a strong password and don’t have to remember it.
+Usually called brute force, they try commonly used passwords like password1 to see if they can gain access.
+If remembering good passwords is hard for you, consider using services like LastPass, which is very cheap and will ensure you have a strong password and don’t have to remember it.

 - Don’t click on links that you don’t recognize.
 You would be surprised how many models and livestreamers get targeted by this.. and it sadly works!
 If someone puts a link in your chat, a great rule is to NOT click on it, even if you feel you do recognize it.
 If a staff member needs to get you important information, they know how to (from an official email to the email you have on file).